likamrat/foldingathome/docs/UbuntuServer.md

 ![](../img/UbuntuServer/log-file.png)

 ***Note***: If your Ubuntu server is behind a Sophos UTM firewall, you may see the following error in the log file.
-To correct this error, add a Transparent Mode Skiplist exception in Web Protection your Ubuntu server.
+To correct this error, add a Transparent Mode Skiplist exception in Web Protection for your Ubuntu server.

 ![](../img/UbuntuServer/error-core-package-header.png)